Coppernic/coppernic.github.io-old/privileged/privileged.md

 ## Requirements

 You need to have `Privileged Extension` application installed on device.
-This application is available on F-Droid.
+This application is available on CopperApps.

 ## Download